If you got here via a site search, click Expand All before doing a ctrl-f search.

 Drugs and magic do not mix, no matter what the experimentalists say!
 We regard the taking of illegal drugs or any other psychotropic or chemical substance for ‘recreation’ as dangerous in the extreme, and combined with occult training, this is even more applicable.

-We will not consider the application of anyone actively taking such drugs, though this does not apply to those taking drugs prescribed by proper medical authorities.
+We will not consider the applications for deeper SOL work from anyone actively taking such drugs, though this does not apply to those taking drugs prescribed by proper medical authorities.
 Misuse of alcohol or any other substance that leads to physical imbalance or potential illness must also be reviewed when embarking on esoteric training as you will need to be in the best shape possible with lots of energy and stamina.
 The physical body earths as well as processes spiritual, mental and emotional stresses and tensions along with any physical substances that we take into our bodies.
 Therefore, taking care of health and general wellbeing is vital in esoteric work.

 What if I suffer from depression or a diagnosed mental illness?